heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 28/Jan/25
   Today i watched some python questions and tried to strengthen my weakness.
 I had some problems but i've been able to fix that.
 Now i want to rest but i'm downloading something for my PC.
 So idk....i want to try building a new portfolio website for myself

+31/Jan/25
+  Noticed a significant drop in productivity and burnout so i stayed off everything for a while.
+Also stayed off github because if i did login i'm definitely doig something so yeah.
+I'd be taking a week break though.